 From Lisbon to Santiago there are approximately 600 kilometers of pilgrimage that can be covered in 24 days at an average of 25 kilometers a day.
 From Porto the kilometers are reduced to 240 and it takes 10 days and from Tui it is 119 kilometers that can be carried out comfortably in 5 or 6 days.
 The Spanish section from Tui to Santiago de Compostela is the one that Eroski Consumer has traveled so far and the one that details in this pilgrimage guide.

-The Central Portuguese Road departs from the capital of Lisboeta and goes from the south to the north through, among others, the towns of Alverca do Ribatejo, Santarém, Golegã, Tomar, Alvaiázere, Rabaçal, Coimbra, Mealhada, Águeda, Porto, São Pedro de Rates, Barcelona.
+The Central Portuguese Way starts from the capital of Lisboeta and goes back to the country of Luso from south to north, passing, among others, through the towns of Alverca do Ribatejo, Santarém, Golegã, Tomar, Alvaiázere, Rabaçal, Coimbra, Mealhada, Águeda, Porto, São Pedro de Rurates.
 Enter Spain by Tui and continue through O Porriño, Redondela, Pontevedra, Caldas de Reis and Padrón until Santiago de Compostela.

 Of all the Jacobean itineraries it is probably one of the least disparate.
 Although there is some annoying collado there is no O Cebreiro or Puerto del Palo that demands maximum effort.
 The Camino crosses the plain of the former Portuguese province of Ribatejo and enters the one of Beira Litoral, with a weaker profile, to continue through the natural regions of Douro Litoral and Minho.
 In Galicia the route advances parallel to the Rías Bajas de Vigo and Pontevedra but this maritime landscape remains veiled and almost hidden from the pilgrimage path.